Dynatrace/OneAgent-SDK-for-Python/README.md

 The Dynatrace OneAgent SDK for Python is a wrapper of the [Dynatrace OneAgent SDK for C/C++](https://github.com/Dynatrace/OneAgent-SDK-for-C) and therefore the SDK for C/C++ is required and delivered with the Python SDK.
 See [here](https://github.com/Dynatrace/OneAgent-SDK-for-C#dynatrace-oneagent-sdk-for-cc-requirements) for its requirements, which also apply to the SDK for Python.

-The version of the SDK for C/C++ that is included in each version of the SDK for Python is shown in the following table. required Dynatrace OneAgent version is also shown here (it is the same as [listed in the OneAgent SDK for C/C++'s documentation](https://github.com/Dynatrace/OneAgent-SDK-for-C/blob/master/README.md#compatibility-of-dynatrace-oneagent-sdk-for-cc-releases-with-oneagent-releases)).
+The version of the SDK for C/C++ that is included in each version of the SDK for Python is shown in the following table along with the required Dynatrace OneAgent version (it is the same as [listed in the OneAgent SDK for C/C++'s documentation](https://github.com/Dynatrace/OneAgent-SDK-for-C/blob/master/README.md#compatibility-of-dynatrace-oneagent-sdk-for-cc-releases-with-oneagent-releases)).

 |OneAgent SDK for Python|OneAgent SDK for C/C++|Dynatrace OneAgent|
 |:----------------------|:---------------------|:-----------------|